dragonflypl/web-wiki/React/react.md

 Don't use it, unless you're using some kind of provider component along with HoC that binds context with base component's props.

+> IMPORTANT NOTE: This API is obsolete and will be removed!!!! https://reactjs.org/docs/legacy-context.html.
+Use this one instead: https://reactjs.org/docs/context.html

 ## Type checking

 It's possible to guard against invalid properties passed to components with `PropTypes`: